YOUTH DEVELOPMENT PROGRAM

 Being able to understand what is good or bad, beneficial or harmful, appropriate or not, is something that we all are still learning.
 Through trial and error, we develop new wisdom that can be crucial as we further develop as individuals.

-Wisdom will be taught during competitive and self-competitive games as well as through discussions about previous performance pillars, including hydration and nutrition.
+Wisdom will be taught during competitive and self-competitive games as well as through discussions about previously learned performance pillars.

 Knowledge of & finding joy in a current situation